mylinuxforwork/dotfiles/README.md

 The installation script will create a backup from an previous dotfiles installation.

+If possible, please create a snapshot of your current system if snapper or Timeshift is installed and available.

 ## Reference Installation

 The reference installation for the ML4W dotfiles is based on Arch Linux installed with archinstal and the minimal profile.